 Tracking Hedge FundsTo make the best use of HedgeFollow as an investing resource, it is important to understand how we track hedge funds.
 By law, hedge funds are required to periodically file documents disclosing their ownership of stocks, options, and some other securities.
 There are two main types of filings you should know: Quarterly filings and non-quarterly filings.

-Non-Quarterly 13g/13d FilingsWhen hedge funds buy a large amount of the stock of a company (at least over 5% of the company's shares), they are required to publicly disclose their purchase in 13g or 13d filings.
+Non-Quarterly 13g/13d FilingsWhen a fund buys a large amount of the stock of a company (over 5% of the company's shares), they are required to publicly disclose their purchase in 13g or 13d filings.
 In many cases they are required to do this promptly (they are not allowed to wait until the end of the quarter).
 Often the deadline for this type of disclosure is 10 days from the date of their purchase, but the deadline sometimes depends on the nature of the fund and whether it intends to influence the management of the company.
 Thus it is possible to keep track of the latest activity of hedge funds by following 13g and 13d filings.
 They can happen anytime, anyday, except for public holidays.

-When hedge funds buy a huge chunk of a company they typically have two possible objectives:
+When funds buy a huge chunk of a company they typically have two possible objectives:

 Activist Investing (13d filing)Sometimes the fund believes the company is undervalued, or that it has potential to grow, but needs a little push.
 If the fund bought the stock with the intention of actively influencing the management (by for example, pushing for board seats and influencing the company's decision making), then the fund is required to disclose this intention.
 This is done by filing a schedule 13d (rather than the 13g filed when passively investing).

 This is where hedge funds differ from the typical average investor.
 If you are reading this, chances are you fall into the passive investor category.
 You buy the stock and hope the company management is competent and pray that the stock price rises.